Biology

 Typically Offered: Every Third Year

 This seminar will explore in depth some examples of socially relevant evolutionary biology.
 Through text and primary literature readings we will examine how a strong understanding of evolutionary biology impacts medicine, human health and disease, conservation of biodiversity, agriculture, and biotechnology.
 Students will be able to describe and explain basic evolutionary principles and apply those principles to problems in our society.
 Students will interpret real-world data and results, construct experiments to test evolutionary hypotheses, and evaluate primary literature.
-Ecological and evolutionary biology.
+Biology Major distribution area: Ecology and evolutionary biology.

 Prerequisite: BIOL 261 or BIOL 262 or BIOL 283